appliedprobabilitydays/appliedprobabilitydays.github.io/abstracts.markdown

 ## Laurent Massoulié
 *Partial alignment of sparse random graphs*

+Graph alignment is a generic algorithmic problem with many applications.
+In this work we consider alignment of sparse random graphs generated from the correlated Erdös-Rényi distribution.
+We introduce the Neighborhood Tree Matching Algorithm which provably returns -- in polynomial time -- a positive fraction of correctly matched vertices, and a vanishing fraction of mismatches.
+This result holds in a challenging regime of graphs with average degree in $O(1)$ and correlation parameter bounded away from 1.
+As a byproduct of the analysis we introduce a matching metric between trees and characterize it for several models of correlated random trees.
+If time allows we shall also describe recent results giving information-theoretic upper bounds on the best possible partial alignment achievable by any algorithm, polynomial-time or not, and improved conditions for partial alignment in poly-time. \\
+This is based on joint works with [Luca Ganassali](https://arxiv.org/abs/2002.01258) and [Marc Lelarge](https://arxiv.org/pdf/2102.02685.pdf).

 ## Gareth Roberts
 *Limits of simulated and parallel tempering schemes in high dimensions*